microsoft/vscode-cordova/README.md

 > **Troubleshooting tip:**
 If you receive an error stating that ADB is not recognized as an internal or external command, you'll have to update your path variable to include the location of your *ADB* executable file.
 The *ADB* executable file is located in a subfolder along with your other Android SDK files.
 For example, on a Windows computer, the location of the *ADB* executable file would likely be here: ```C:\Program Files (x86)\Android\android-sdk\platform-tools```.

+> **Troubleshooting tip:**
+If nothing happens when starting the debugger, make sure the directory with the cordova portion of your project is at the top level of the workspace.
+If, for instance, you have one parent directory, and the cordova codebase is under a subdirectory, it is recommended to use a [multi-root workspace approach](https://code.visualstudio.com/docs/editor/multi-root-workspaces) so that the debugger can find the necessary Cordova files easily.

 ## Find Cordova commands in the Command Palette